TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 repeat_lyrics()
 ```

-This program contains two function definitions: print_lyrics and repeat_lyrics.
-Function definitions
+This program contains two function definitions: `print_lyrics` and `repeat_lyrics`.
+Function
-get executed just like other statements, but the effect is to create function objects.
-The
+definitions get executed just like other statements, but the effect is to create function objects.
-statements inside the function do not get executed until the function is called, and the function
+The statements inside the function do not get executed until the function is called, and the
-definition generates no output.
+function definition generates no output.

 As you might expect, you have to create a function before you can execute it.
 In other words, the
 function definition has to be executed before the first time it is called.